 Most BFSI companies have a background screening policy.
 It is written in plain English and documents the steps, process and deliverables that the applicant has to undergo and can expect.

 Employing trustworthy and reliable professionals is paramount for the banking industry, where the companies depend on safe and responsible practices to thrive.

 At the same time, whether the information obtained from the verification is positive or negative, as an employer, the bank should be respectful and responsible for handling the candidate’s data.
 This information can impact many people, including the candidate’s professional life and the organization’s reputation.
-This step in the talent management process calls for proper handling at every stage of the lifecycle.
+This step in the talent management process calls for proper handling at every stage of the life cycle.

 SpringVerify, for instance, uses blockchain technology for conducting the background verification process with minimal effort required from both the company and the employee.
-Learn more about it here.